-Latisse is a prescription eye treatment that promotes the growth of longer, thicker lashes.
+According to Latisse Reviews, Latisse is a prescription eye treatment that promotes the growth of longer, thicker lashes.
 A specific applicator is used to apply the serum to the base of the eyelashes on the upper eyelid.
-Eyelash hypotrichosis is a medical word for having insufficient or too few eyelashes, and Latisse is frequently used to treat it.
+Eyelash hypotrichosis is a medical expression for having insufficient or too few eyelashes, and Latisse is frequently used to treat it.

 Bimatoprost, a glaucoma eye-drop drug, has been in use since the FDA approved it in 2001, and Latisse eyelash serum is a variant of it.
 During that time, eye specialists and their patients discovered that their eyelashes became longer and fuller over time.
 In December 2008, the FDA authorized Latisse, a reformulated version of the same medicine for eyelash growth.
-Latisse is also available in generic form.
+Latisse is also available in generic form based on Latisse Reviews.

-Latisse comes in a 5 mL vial with 3 mL of product and 60 sterile, disposable applicators.
+Based upon Latisse Reviews, Latisse comes in a 5 mL vial with 3 mL of product and 60 sterile, disposable applicators.
 Each eyelid requires one disposable applicator.
-For full results you should use the product daily for 16 weeks.
+For full results, you should use the product daily for 16 weeks, based on Latisse Reviews.
 Latisse should be kept away from direct sunlight, moisture and heat.
 (Between 2° to 25°C is OK.)

 Active ingredients: Bimatoprost 0.3 mg/mL